PranavSriram18/writing/attention/attention0.md

 The low-rank additive framing plays a significant role in mechanistic interpretability work.
 A few consequences:

 * **Low-rank, subspace-targeted writes.** A head can only modify the residual within the column space of `W_O^h` - at most rank `d_h`.
-Heads are low-rank writers into (possibly different) subspaces of the highway.
+Heads are low-rank writers into subspaces of the shared stream.

-* **Limited interaction between heads.** If two heads write largely into disjoint or orthogonal subspaces, later computation may treat their contributions as independent.
+* **Potentially Limited interaction between heads.** If two heads write largely into disjoint or orthogonal subspaces, later computation may treat their contributions as independent.
 Overlap enables interaction or interference.
 The geometry of `W_O` partitions bandwidth.

 * **Implicit memory management.** Updates are additive and persistent.
 Information written by a head sticks around unless future layers actively overwrite or counter-write it.
 Since bandwidth is finite (dimension D), writing one thing necessarily crowds others.
 Some heads compress or move information, others cache patterns for downstream use, and some act as cleaners.

-This dual framing - work-partitioning on the surface, low-rank additive updates under the hood - will matter when we adopt the graph view next.
-It lets us see heads not only as parallel searchers, but as specialized writers competing for limited highway capacity.

 ---